MrRobinOfficial/Guide-UnrealEngine/README.md

 Here is a list of common macros in Unreal Engine:

 * `GENERATED_BODY()` - Boilerplate code required by the engine.
-* `TEXT()` - Convert a string literal to a platform independent string literal.
+* `TEXT()` - Used for specifying wide-character (UTF-16) encoding.
+This makes the string literal for being platform independent.
 Without this macro, you are using ANSI encoding (which can cause issue on other machines).
 * `TEXTVIEW()` - Calculates the length of a string from a string literal at compile time.
 * `INVTEXT()` - Mark text strings for localization.
 It stands for "Invariant Text" and is used to specify text that should remain unchanged during the localization process.
 * `LOCTEXT()` - Creating localized text.
 It stands for "Localized Text" and allows you to define text literals that can be localized for different languages.